 ‘How do you choose your carbon projects?’
 It’s one of our FAQs.

-And understandably so – we’re all about improving integrity, and transparency in business offsetting to ensure real impact is made; we need to practise what we preach.
+And understandably so – we’re all about improving integrity, and transparency in business offsetting to ensure real-world impact is made; we need to practise what we preach.

 But how do we actually go about sourcing projects?
-What are we looking for in high-quality projects?
-And what red flags are there in low-quality projects?
+What are we looking for in high-quality carbon projects?
+What red flags are there in low-quality projects?
+And why do we recommend businesses take a portfolio approach to carbon offsetting?

 We’ve put together a guide to answer all of these questions – Quality over quantity: how we evaluate carbon projects at Lune.